A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness

-Part 2 and 3 each consisted of 25 questions.
-We chose the number of questions by simulating our model of participants responses (Equation~\ref{eq:normal}) and finding the number of questions necessary to learn their weight vectors with a satisfactory accuracy (i.e., 90\%).
-See figure~\ref{fig:sims}.

 We validated our interface design through two rounds of \emph{pilot} studies---one internal (among members of our research group) and one on AMT (among 20 crowd-workers).
-Based on the feedback we received from pilot participants, we made several (minor) changes to the text to improve readability and added the option to edit responses.
-We also decided to randomize the order in which questionnaires in part 2 and 3 are shown to the participants, and included one attention-check question in both.
+Based on the feedback we received from pilot participants, we made several (minor) changes to the text to improve readability and allowed participants to edit their responses.
+We also decided to randomize the order in which questionnaires in part 2 and 3 are shown to the participants, and included one attention-check question in each part.